 It is located in the heart of the Dolomites where, among green meadows and woods, it is always possible to admire the imposing rocky massifs nearby.

 Val di Funes becomes one of the major ski areas in winter, while in summer, you can go trekking on the various paths, horse riding, and full days in the Funes Adventure Park.

 Val di Non

-But you can also spend days at the beautiful lake of Santa Giustina or Tovel Lake, or take part in a gastronomic tour to discover apple crops with interesting walks among the apple orchards.
+But you can also spend days at the beautiful lake of Santa Giustina or Tovel Lake or take a gastronomic tour to discover apple crops with interesting walks among the apple orchards.
 The castles of Val di Non are famous throughout Europe.

 Pale di San Martino

 Located in the Panaveggio Natural Park, on the border with Veneto, the Pale di San Martino is the largest mountain group in the Dolomites, part of the UNESCO World Heritage Site since 2009.

 Three Peaks of Lavaredo

-The Three Peaks of Lavaredo are located in the Dolomites at about 3000 meters above sea level on the border with Austria and are part of the Natural Heritage of Humanity by UNESCO.
+The Three Peaks of Lavaredo are located in the Dolomites at about 3000 meters above sea level on the border with Austria.
+They are part of the Natural Heritage of Humanity by UNESCO.